📐 SAT

 1. Don’t choose an answer just because it is historically true.

-The most dangerous wrong answer is one that states something historically accurate but does not answer the specific question being asked.
-A question about the primary purpose of a source is not asking what happened in that period โ€” it is asking what the author is arguing in this specific passage.
-Read the question precisely, then hold each answer choice against exactly what is being asked.
+The trickiest wrong answers are ones that are factually accurate but don’t answer the question being asked.
+A question about the primary purpose of a source is asking what the author is arguing in this specific passage, rather than what generally happened in that period.
+Read the question precisely, then hold each choice up against what’s actually being asked.

 2. Watch for chronology traps.

-AP® U.S. History questions frequently include answer choices that describe real historical events โ€” but events that occurred before or after the period in question.
+AP® U.S. History questions frequently include answer choices that describe real historical events, but events that occurred before or after the period in question.
 A real event from the wrong time period is still the wrong answer, regardless of how relevant the content seems.
 When evaluating answer choices, check the chronology.

 3. On secondary-source questions, identify what the historian is arguing against.